svelterust/chad/README.md

 The language is ideal as a general purpose, highly concurrent applications that needs to run fast and be developed fast.
-It should be expressive meaning that little code is needed to express the ideas, simple macros / comptime without killing compile times.
+It should be expressive meaning that little code is needed to express the ideas, simple macros or comptime without killing compile times.
 Development cycle should be fast, maximum 1 second cycle.
 Optimized for developer experience by being an expressive language with excellent edit cycle and great performance.